vinayak746/Scheduler-app/README.md

 3. Open [http://localhost:5173](http://localhost:5173) in your browser

+The backend runs on port 3001 by default.
+The frontend connects automatically via environment variables.

 ## 📱 Mobile Responsiveness

-The app is fully responsive and provides an optimized experience on mobile devices with:
+Scheduler App is fully responsive:
 - Touch-friendly controls
 - Collapsible navigation
-- Optimized layouts for different screen sizes
+- Optimized layouts for all screen sizes
-- Smooth scrolling and transitions
+- Smooth transitions and animations

 ## 🎨 Design System